sylhare/Type-on-Strap/pages/report/executivesummary.md

 **vi.
 Create fellowships to spread co-design methods across multiple fields,** not only in tech, but in other areas as well, such as legal services.

 **vii.
 Avoid “parachuting” technologists into communities.** Instead, prioritize resourcing people from the community to build their tech skills.
-This doesn’t mean “no outsiders can help a community,” but projects with outside support work best when they help develop commu- nity capacity to take over, main- tain, and grow the project in the long run.
+This doesn’t mean “no outsiders can help a community,” but projects with outside support work best when they help develop community capacity to take over, maintain, and grow the project in the long run.

 **viii.
-Stop reinventing the wheel.** Allocate increased resources for capacity building, maintenance, and improved usability of exist- ing proven tech, not just pilots of new tools.
+Stop reinventing the wheel.** Allocate increased resources for capacity building, maintenance, and improved usability of existing proven tech, not just pilots of new tools.

 #### 2. From Silver Bullets to Useful Tools: Change the Narrative, Lead with Values, and Recognize Multiple Frames and Terms Across the Ecosystem.

 We found that there is no singular field that contains everyone who is working with technology for social justice, the public interest, and/or the common good.
 Instead, there is a complex ecosystem.
 Terminology and framing matter, as does the narrative about what this work is about.
-Language choices are political and typically will attract some people but alien- ate others.
+Language choices are political and typically will attract some people but alienate others.
 Recommendations in this area include:

 **i.
 Be clear about values and vision.** Regardless of how you or your organization think about the role of technology in social change, it is important to be explicit about your values and vision.
-For example, for many practitioners we interviewed, so- cial justice is the core value, and technologies are tools to support movements that advance to- wards social justice.
-For others, such as many of those working in the public sector, accessibility and efficiency are core values, and tech is a tool to make gov- ernment services easier to use.
+For example, for many practitioners we interviewed, social justice is the core value, and technologies are tools to support movements that advance towards social justice.
+For others, such as many of those working in the public sector, accessibility and efficiency are core values, and tech is a tool to make government services easier to use.

 **ii.
 Shine a light on the amazing diversity of people who already work in this ecosystem.** It is important to lift up diverse practitioners in the public conversation about this work.